-For the Dior Autumn-Winter 2020-2021, Haute Couture collection Marie Grazia unveiled the exquisite scaled-down fairytale fantasy miniature version of the 37-piece collection to fit a mannequin standing 55cm tall, approximately 1/3 scale as well as full-sized versions which showcased the craftsmanship of each ensemble.
+For the Dior Autumn-Winter 2020-2021, Haute Couture collection Marie Grazia unveiled the exquisite scaled-down fairy-tale fantasy miniature version of the 37-piece collection to fit a mannequin standing 55cm tall, approximately 1/3 scale as well as full-sized versions which showcased the craftsmanship of each ensemble.

 The creation of miniature haute couture designs pays homage to Le Théâtre de la Mode exhibited in the mid-1940s with small-scale fashion mannequins by French couturiers that travelled between Europe and America.
 The detail and craftsmanship are truly amazing.

-Quarter scale miniature couture samples from 1940 and 50.
+These ensembles are quarter scale miniature couture samples from 1940 and 50.

-Draping a simple or complex design in full scale can take up yards of fabric.
-By scaling down to half-scale this reduces the amount of fabric and time it takes to drape your 3D design.
+Draping a simple or complex design in full scale can take up yards of fabric, by scaling down to half-scale this reduces the amount of fabric and time it takes to drape your 3D design.
 Very useful if you’re working to a deadline.

 Madeleine Vionnet who became one of the leading designers in Paris between 1919-1939 draped simple styles in full size using chiffon, silk or Moroccan on life-size models and small scale on miniature dolls.
 I'm still fascinated by her craftsmanship today

 Not only is a half-scale garment stand ideal for saving on fabric, time and budget it’s also ideal when you’ve got limited workspace.
 The scaled stands vary in price with each company; some have the vertical guidelines incorporated in the cover, detachable arms, head, pin-able with a wooden or metal stand.